Helpful advice for viral infections

 My GP has never heard of MolluDab, what do I do?

 The most common approach GPs currently take when treating MC is to do nothing, because it can go away on its own accord within 12-18 months.
 However, the condition can take longer to resolve and those affected can be highly embarrassed.
-It is now available on prescription; however you can also buy it over the counter or order from your local pharmacists.
-(PIP-code 379-5333).
+It is available on prescription in England, Wales & Northern Ireland.
+You can also buy MolluDab over the counter (or order) from your local pharmacy, or online from Amazon.